matthijs166/battleship-coding-tournament/README.md

 ./cli --benchmark --brain basic,basicOptimized  --iterations 10
 ```

+# Suggestions & Scores
+Open voor suggestions and PR's

 # TODO - What to implement next?
 - Web socket server and client
 - Web socket leaderboard
 - Log Average turn time
 - Show system resources used in the benchmark
 - Implementing  OpenSkill for benchmark matchmaking
+- Clear rules about what you can use inside a brain
+- Leader board for best brains submitted